VNWiki/Hugo-VNWiki/content/all-platforms/visual-novel-compatibility-list.md

 draft = false
 +++

-A brief overview **on what works** for a Visual Novel and its confirmed working platforms.
+A brief overview **on what works** for a visual novel and its confirmed working platforms.
+Linux versions have been tested with Lutris, Wine/Proton and Winetricks following the [Lutris](/visualnovelwiki/linux/lutris) and [Wineprefixes](/visualnovelwiki/linux/wineprefixes) guides.

-* ✅ Verified to work
+* ✅: Verified to work
-* ⚠️ Playable, with some issues
+* ⚠️: Playable, with some issues
-* ❓ Unknown
+* ❓: Unknown
-* N/A Not applicable
+* ❌: Broken

-If you are experiencing font issues, be sure to install the Windows Japanese Fonts.
-Common examples are MS Gothic, Mincho, etc.
+* N/A: Not applicable

 | Visual Novel                                              | Windows | Mac | Linux | Steam Deck | Game engine           | Wineprefix      | Wine version                | Notes                   |
 |-----------------------------------------------------------|---------|-----|-------|------------|-----------------------|-----------------|-----------------------------|-------------------------|